Medically reviewed by Drugs.com. Last updated on Aug 28, 2021.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

-Keep the Starting Pack tablets in the original package.
+Keep the tablets in the original package during the first 4 weeks of treatment.
 Do not transfer the medicine to a pillbox or another container.

 It is very important that your doctor check your progress at regular visits while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Women must have a negative pregnancy test before starting this medicine.
 Use an effective form of birth control during treatment and for at least 30 days after the last dose to prevent pregnancy.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Do not use this medicine together with clarithromycin, conivaptan, indinavir, itraconazole, ketoconazole, lopinavir, posaconazole, ritonavir, telaprevir, and voriconazole.
 Using these medicines together may cause serious unwanted effects.

 This medicine may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you a medicine to help prevent this.
 Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.